cruzas/tron_kart/README.md

     ./run.py

+TODO
+-

+Please note that this project is currently under development.
+Consequently, this repository will contain many files that will serve as tests and sample files.

+Half implemented:

+- Options menus

+Future features:

+- Flapping against own tail
+- New power ups
+- Music system
+- Multilevels
+- Support for joystick
+- Support for changing windows size

 Looking for more information?
 -

 Please take a look at our [**wiki**](https://github.com/cruzas/tron_grid/wiki) to find information on the [**user guide**](https://github.com/cruzas/tron_grid/wiki#user-guide) and the work that has been done developing this game.